miyehn/niar/README.md

 ### Rendering pipeline

 See `Scene::draw()`.
-It depends on the material set used (configure this in `config.ini`). `0` is basic; everything gets rendered in a single pass, no lighting is applied. `1` is currently lambertian which gets rendered in a deferred pipeline (see screenshot above)
+It depends on the material set used (configure this in `config.ini`). `0` is basic; everything gets rendered in a single pass, no lighting is applied. `1` is basic lambertian without textures, and `2` is whatever material that gets assigned to each mesh.
+If a mesh has no material assigned to it, it falls back to default lambertian.

 #### Deferred pipeline